 How does the Black Lives Matter movement intertwine with healing and spirituality?
-Writer Livia Gershon uses CRCC’s Hebah Farrag’s 2018 article “The Spirit in Black Lives Matter: new spiritual community in black radical organizing” as the basis for analyzing how Black Lives Matter activists blend a range of spiritual and healing practices to support their pursuit of justice in an inclusive and holistic manner.
+JSTOR Daily uses CRCC’s Hebah Farrag’s 2018 article “The Spirit in Black Lives Matter: new spiritual community in black radical organizing” as the basis for analyzing how Black Lives Matter activists blend a range of spiritual and healing practices to support their pursuit of justice in an inclusive and holistic manner.

 Farrag writes that many BLM chapters and related groups blend spiritual practices from different traditions to support their pursuit of justice while working to heal grief, trauma, and burnout.
 She focuses specifically on the Los Angeles group Dignity and Power Now (DPN), founded in 2011 by Patrisse Cullors, who went on to become a founder of Black Lives Matter.